B&C Member Spotlight - George Shiras III

 “I feel strongly that this country stands much more in need of the work of a great outdoor faunal naturalist than of the work of any number of closet specialists and microscopic tissue-cutters.”

 George Shiras III was born in Allegheny, Pennsylvania, in 1859.
 He was from a family long interested in hunting and the outdoors, as well as law and politics.
-His father was a U.S. associate Supreme Court justice.
+His father was a U.S. associate justice of the Supreme Court.

-Shiras graduated from Cornell in 1881 and in 1883 received his law degree from Yale.
-He served as a member of Congress from 1903-1905 during which time he prepared and introduced in the House the now famous Federal Migratory Bird Law.
+Shiras graduated from Cornell in 1881 and, in 1883, received his law degree from Yale.
+He served as a member of Congress from 1903 to 1905, during which time he prepared and introduced the now-famous Federal Migratory Bird Law in the House.
 He helped write legislation creating Olympic National Park.
-He discovered several species of wild- life, including Alces americana shirasi, the “Yellowstone” moose.
+He discovered several species of wildlife, including Alces americana shirasi, the “Yellowstone” moose.

 In his early years, Shiras was an avid hunter, spending his vacation time in Michigan’s remote Upper Peninsula.
-By 1889 he laid aside his gun and picked up a camera, becoming the first to photograph wild animals in daytime from a canoe or blind.
-He developed pioneering techniques for flash-photographing animals and in- vented special camera equipment using a specially devised apparatus by which wildfowl can be photographed while flying.
+By 1889, he had laid aside his gun and picked up a camera, becoming the first to photograph wild animals in daytime from a canoe or blind.
+He developed pioneering techniques for flash-photographing animals and invented special camera equipment, using a specially devised apparatus that enabled wildfowl to be photographed while flying.

-Shiras was a member of the governing board of the National Geographic Society for 25 years.
-He contributed much material to National Geographic magazine over a period of many years.
+Shiras served on the governing board of the National Geographic Society for 25 years.
+He contributed substantial material to National Geographic magazine over many years.
 He finally followed Theodore Roosevelt’s admonition and published his observations of North American wildlife along with 950 of his outstanding photographs in the two-volume work Hunting Wild Life With Camera And Flashlight, dedicated to his mentor, Theodore Roosevelt.

 George Shiras III was a member of the Boone and Crockett Club.
 On behalf of the Club and several other wildlife organizations, George Bird Grinnell wrote to him regarding his lifelong work: